-Dr. Bradley is a native of Palo Alto, California.
+Dr. Scott Bradley is a native of Palo Alto, California.
 He graduated from Harvard University in 1980, and from Harvard Medical School in 1985.
-He received postgraduate training in General Surgery at Massachusetts General Hospital, and spent 2 years as a research fellow in Fetal and Cardiovascular Surgery at the University of California, San Francisco.
-He received Cardiothoracic Surgical training at the University of Michigan, Ann Arbor.
-He then completed a fellowship in Pediatric Cardiac Surgery with Dr. Edward Bove at the University of Michigan.
+He received postgraduate training in general surgery at Massachusetts General Hospital, and spent two years as a research fellow in fetal and cardiovascular surgery at the University of California, San Francisco.
+He received cardiothoracic surgical training at the University of Michigan, Ann Arbor.
+He then completed a fellowship in pediatric cardiac surgery with Dr. Edward Bove at the University of Michigan.

-In 1995 Dr. Bradley joined the Division of Cardiothoracic Surgery as a pediatric and congenital heart surgeon Since that time, he has worked closely with the Division of Pediatric Cardiology to produce congenital heart surgery outcomes equal to or better than those of the best centers in the world.
+In 1995 Dr. Bradley joined the Division of Cardiothoracic Surgery as a pediatric and congenital heart surgeon.
+Since that time, he has worked closely with the Division of Pediatric Cardiology to produce congenital heart surgery outcomes equal to or better than those of the best centers in the world.
 MUSC belongs to the Children’s Heart Center of South Carolina, a statewide network of pediatric cardiologists providing coordinated care for all congenital heart patients in South Carolina.
-MUSC is the only congenital heart center in the state of South Carolina, and now performs 350-400 pediatric cardiac surgical cases per year.
+MUSC is the only congenital heart center in the state of South Carolina, and now performs 350 to 400 pediatric cardiac surgical cases per year.

 Dr. Bradley’s clinical interests include staged surgical palliation for single ventricle heart defects, including the Norwood procedure for hypoplastic left heart syndrome, neonatal and infant heart surgery, surgery of the aortic arch, tetralogy of Fallot, the Ross procedure, aortic valve and mitral valve repair, and congenital heart surgery in adults.